techidaily/site-win11-tips/source/_posts/navigate-through-windows-boot-up-a-guide-to-startup-service-management.md

  Set the type to**Automatic** to start the service up when Windows first boots.**Manual** will wait until an outside trigger from either a program or the user to run the service.**Disabled** will prevent the service from running.
 This may cause problems if the service is required by a program that you use.

  As such, don’t use**Disabled** unless you are certain that the service is unnecessary or malicious.
-In the event that the service will never again be needed, you can[delete the service from your Windows device](https://www.makeuseof.com/windows-11-delete-service/) altogether.
+In the event that the service will never again be needed, you can [delete the service from your Windows device](https://www.makeuseof.com/windows-11-delete-service/) altogether.

 ![The properties window for a service showing the service startup type dropdown.](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/service-startup-type-dropdown.jpg)